vsolina/mipyshell/README.md

 - ramdisk - Create a temporary file system stored in RAM that dinamically allocates memory on demand
 - scani2c - Scans for i2c devices attached on ports sda = 4 and scl = 5
 - clear - Clears the screen
+- beep - Send a tone out through an attached speaker
+- photo - Take a photo into a file on an ESP32CAM
+- blink - Flash an LED
+- adc - Read and chart an analogue input from a nominated pin
+- set - Sent an analogue (pwm) signal out through a nominated pin

 Some features